agentdr1/LA_MIL/README.md

 Currently we have implemented a Graph Transformer for local attention ('LA_MIL') and a vanilla Transformer using global self attention ('GA_MIL').

+## 🚀🚀🚀 News

+Preprint of large scale study in CRC cancer using GA-MIL equipped with a pretrained Swin-Transformer is now available: <a href="https://arxiv.org/abs/2301.09617">Fully transformer-based biomarker prediction from colorectal cancer histology: a large-scale multicentric study</a>

+For processing complete WSI using Transformers and self-supervised pretrained feature extractors, attention visualisation plots and more, check out: <a href="https://github.com/peng-lab/HistoBistro">HistoBistro</a>

 ## Installation